tensorflow/tensorflow/tensorflow/docs_src/tutorials/wide.md

 ## Converting Data into Tensors

-When building a TF.Learn model, the input data is specified by means of an Input Builder function.
-This builder function will not be called until it is later passed to TF.Learn methods such as `fit` and `evaluate`.
+When building a tf.contrib.learn model, the input data is specified by means of an Input Builder function.
+This builder function will not be called until it is later passed to tf.contrib.learn methods such as `fit` and `evaluate`.
 The purpose of this function is to construct the input data, which is represented in the form of
 @{tf.Tensor}s
 or